keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 I was fortunate enough to be a college student living at home for the summer, so I didn't have to worry about a roof over my head or food on the table, but being unable to find work (despite the dozens of resumes I handed out) made for a rough start to the summer.

-{% assign tweet-text = "You don't get to choose what work is available" %}
+> Lesson 12: {% include tweet-link.html tweet-text="You don't get to choose what work is available" %}

-> Lesson 12: {% include tweet-link.html %}

 Eventually, I got an offer to help purge and file medical records for a gastroenterology clinic (I learned lots of great medical terms that summer).